‘Bachelor’ Jason Mesnick Celebrates 7th Anniversary With Molly

-Jason Mesnick met his now wife, Molly Malaney, during his season 13 run as The Bachelor.
+Jason Mesnick met his wife, Molly Malaney, during his Season 13 run as The Bachelor.
 Jason and Molly’s relationship got off to a rocky start when Mesnick actually chose Melissa Rycroft over Molly at the final rose ceremony.
 In a historic Bachelor moment, Jason changed his mind on After the Final Rose in 2009 and decided it was Molly he could not live without.
-Luckily Molly felt the same and now she and Jason have been blissfully married for seven years.
+Luckily, Molly felt the same, and now she and Jason have been blissfully married for seven years.

 Fans just have to follow Jason and Molly on social media to see their heartfelt love and devotion for one another.
 Jason took to Instagram to share a sweet anniversary sentiment to Molly.
 Mesnick shared a photo from their wedding day along with a photo of Molly playing basketball with Mesnick’s son from his first marriage.
-Jason said,

-“Babe, thank you for the best 7 years of my life.
+Jason said, “Babe, thank you for the best 7 years of my life.
 I know we met in the craziest way possible… but you are the best partner, friend, mother, and lover that I could ever imagine.
 Plus who else could play one on one with their stepson in a little sundress!
 I love you forever.”

 Babe, thank you for the best 7 years of my life.
 I know we met in the craziest way possible… but you are the best partner, friend, mother, and lover that I could ever imagine.
 Plus who else could play one on one with their stepson in a little sundress!
 I love you forever